Not what you want?

 Favor / favour, acts of kindness, merits, beneficial Influence, kindness, indebtedness, obligation, and benevolent influence.

-In some context, this can also mean "karma", and others will say it represents "samsara".
+In some contexts, this can also mean “karma,” and others will say it represents “samsara.”

-The second character can be thought of as a suffix meaning "-times".
-This second character can also refer to something that revolves, returns, goes back, or a counter for the number of occurrences of some event.
+The second character can be thought of as a suffix meaning “-times.”
+This second character can also refer to something that revolves, returns, goes back, or is a counter of the number of occurrences of some event.

-Together the sum supersedes the parts and it means reincarnation.
-But knowing the seeing the essence of each character may help you understand some of the meaning behind the word.
+Together the sum supersedes the parts, and it means reincarnation.
+But knowing the essence of each character may help you understand some of the meaning behind the word.

 Shown to the right is the more common way to write the second character in Japanese.